End-to-end Listen, Look, Speak and Act: Related Work

 \paragraph{Vision-Language-Action Models} Large VLA models have achieved impressive progress across diverse robotic tasks by leveraging the perception and reasoning capabilities of vision–language models (VLMs) trained on Internet-scale data \citep{zitkovich2023rt,belkhale2024rthactionhierarchiesusing,kim2024openvla,black2024pi_0,pertsch2025fastefficientactiontokenization}.
 Some approaches adopt world-model pretraining on large-scale egocentric videos to enhance generalization and action precision \citep{wu2023unleashing,cheang2024gr2generativevideolanguageactionmodel,cheang2025gr3technicalreport,guo2024prediction}.
 While these models effectively process multimodal inputs, their outputs are largely restricted to action sequences, limiting their ability to engage in natural language interaction.
-Extensions such as VLASCD \citep{tang2025vlascdvisuallanguageaction}, RationalVLA \citep{song2025rationalvlarationalvisionlanguageactionmodel}, and IVA \citep{hsieh2025whatteachingvisionlanguageactionmodels} introduce question answering and instruction rejection, yet they remain constrained by a half-duplex design.
+Extensions such as Gato \citep{reed2022generalist}, PaLM-E \citep{driess2023palm}, VLASCD \citep{tang2025vlascdvisuallanguageaction}, RationalVLA \citep{song2025rationalvlarationalvisionlanguageactionmodel}, and IVA \citep{hsieh2025whatteachingvisionlanguageactionmodels} introduce question answering and instruction rejection, yet they remain constrained by a half-duplex design.
 ELLSA addresses this limitation by operating in full-duplex: it can decide when to answer questions, execute actions, or be interrupted during execution.
 Moreover, it supports end-to-end speech input and output, enabling more natural human–AI interaction.
 Although VLAS \citep{vlas} also accepts speech input, it is still half-duplex and limited to action outputs.
+Unified-IO 2 \citep{lu2024unified} is an early attempt to scale autoregressive multimodal models with vision, language, audio, and action.
+However, it operates in a turn-based manner, lacks support for speech and offers only limited integration across modalities.
 A contemporary technical report, RoboEgo \citep{yao2025roboegocardomnimodalmodel}, pursues a similar vision but only generates simple action commands like ``raise hand'' requiring further downstream interpretation, whereas ELLSA provides precise, end-to-end action prediction.